 Niacin for Cats

-Niacin for cats is easy to overlook because it rarely announces itself.
-It’s not a flashy ingredient; it’s a quiet requirement—vitamin B3 that helps cats do the basic work of living, from cellular energy handling to maintaining healthy skin and nerves.
-Cats are also more dependent on dietary niacin than many people assume, because they cannot reliably synthesize enough from tryptophan.
-So the topic matters, even when your cat seems “fine.”
+The question most owners actually arrive with is whether niacinamide is toxic to cats — and the short answer is no, niacinamide (a form of vitamin B3) is not inherently toxic; cats need dietary B3, but very high single-nutrient doses can cause gastrointestinal upset and skin irritation, so amount and context matter.
+Niacin is easy to overlook because it never announces itself.
+It is not a flashy ingredient; it is a quiet requirement that helps cats do the basic work of living, from cellular energy handling to maintaining healthy skin and nerves.
+Cats also depend on dietary niacin more than many people assume, because they cannot reliably make enough from tryptophan.

-• Deficiency is uncommon on complete diets, but can be considered when diet intake is poor or absorption is compromised.
+• Deficiency is uncommon on complete diets but worth considering when intake is poor or absorption is compromised.

-• Aging support works best when it respects the whole network—diet, comfort, mobility, stress, and metabolic resilience—rather than chasing a single vitamin.
+• Aging support works best across the whole network — diet, comfort, mobility, stress, metabolic resilience — rather than chasing a single vitamin.

 Niacin and Vitamin B3: a Quiet Essential in Feline Daily Life